nus-cs2113-AY1920S2/tp/docs/UserGuide2.md

 #### 3.2.2.
 Edit Patient: `edit patient`

-Edit information of the patient with the specified NRIC.
+Edit information of a patient with the specified NRIC.

 ##### Format: